+THE UNDERWRITTEN OFFERING

+Class B common stock outstanding prior to this offering:

+Class B common stock offered by

+the Company:

+2,100,000 shares (2,415,000 shares if the underwriters' overallotment option is exercised in full)

-TH IE UNDERWRITTEN OFFERING Class B common stock outstanding prior to this offering: shares Class B common stock offered by the Company: shares Class B common stock to be outstanding immediately after completion of this offering: shares (shares if the underwriters' over-allotment option is exercised in full).
-Class A common stock outstanding prior to this offering: shares Class A common stock to be outstanding immediately after completion of this offering: shares Rights associated with our common stock: Holders of Class A common stock and Class B common stock will have the same rights except for voting rights.
+Class B common stock to be outstanding immediately after completion of this offering:

+19,913,000 shares (20,228,000 shares if the underwriters' overallotment option is exercised in full) $^{(1)}$

+Class A common stock outstanding prior to this offering:

+Class A common stock to be outstanding immediately after completion of this offering:

+Rights associated with our common stock:

+Holders of Class A common stock and Class B common stock will have the same rights except for voting rights.
 Each share of Class A common stock shall be entitled to ten (10) votes, and each share of Class B common stock shall be entitled to one (1) vote on all matters submitted to a vote of stockholders of the Company.
+Each share of Class A common stock is convertible into one share of Class B common stock at any time at the option of the holder, but Class B common stock shall not be convertible into Class A common stock under any circumstances.

-[Holders of our common stock will not have preemptive, subscription, redemption or conversion rights.]
-Underwriters' over-allotment option: We have granted the underwriters an option, exercisable for 45 days from the date of this prospectus, to purchase up to an additional shares of our Class B common stock at the initial public offering price, less the underwriting discounts and commissions, to cover over- allotments Representative's warrants: Upon the closing of this offering, we will issue to Pacific Century Securities, LLC (the "Representative") warrants entitling the Representative to purchase up to shares of Class B common stock (shares if the over-allotment option is exercised in full).
+Holders of our common stock will not have preemptive, or subscription, redemption rights.

+Underwriters' over-allotment option:

+We have granted the underwriters an option, exercisable for 45 days from the date of this prospectus, to purchase up to an additional 315,000 shares of our Class B common stock at the initial public offering price, less the underwriting discounts and commissions, to cover over-allotments

+Representative's warrants:

+Upon the closing of this offering, we will issue to the representative of the underwriters, R.F.
+Lafferty & Co., Inc. (the "Representative"), 105,000 warrants entitling the Representative to purchase up to 105,000 shares of Class B common stock (120,750 shares if the over-allotment option is exercised in full) (the "Representative's Warrants").
 The warrants shall be exercisable for a period of five years from the commencement of sales of this offering, which is the date of this prospectus.
 For additional information, please refer to "Underwriting."

+Use of proceeds:

+We estimate that the net proceeds from the sale of shares of our Class B common stock in this offering will be approximately \$8.726 million (or approximately \$10.176 million if the underwriters' option to purchase 315,000 additional shares of our Class B common stock is exercised in full), based upon the assumed initial public offering price of \$5.00 per share, and after deducting the underwriting discounts and commissions and the Representative's non-accountable expense allowance of 1% of the actual amount of proceeds of the offering and other offering expenses estimated at approximately \$941,741.

-Use of proceeds: We intend to use the net proceeds of this offering, estimated at approximately \$ for research and development, inventory, marking and promotion, and working capital.
+We intend to use the net proceeds of this offering for research and development, inventory, marking and promotion, and working capital.

 Dividend policy: We may pay dividends in the future if the Company realizes good profits and the board of directors determines that dividends are advisable, taking into account the Company's financial and development needs.
 However, it is also possible that we may retain any future earnings to finance the operation and expansion of our business, and we may not declare or pay any dividends in the foreseeable future.

 See "Dividend Policy."
-Listing and trading symbol: We have applied to list our Class B common stock on the Nasdaq Capital Market ("Nasdaq") under the symbol "RR."
-Listing of our Class B common stock on Nasdaq is a condition to the underwriters' obligation to close.

-s